 Operating funds provided to an ORU from the Office of Research and Economic Development (ORED) are intended to support the core administrative needs of the ORU, including personnel such as a business manager, an executive director, personnel specialists, pre- and post-award staff, staff to support communications, convening, and other events, and external relationships that benefit the research of ORU members and the university.
 While this latter function is the responsibility of the ORU's Director, in larger ORUs it is normally supported by the Executive Director.
-Staffing that replicates services ORU members have access to through either their home departments, Schools or campus-wide offices are to be avoided Operating funds are not to be used for the direct support of research activities within the unit.
+Staffing that replicates services ORU members have access to through either their home departments, Schools or campus-wide offices should be considered with care, taking prevalent fiscal constraints into account.
+Operating funds are not to be used for the direct support of research activities within the unit.
 Given this expectation, the campus has a responsibility to provide funds sufficient to support the core administrative needs of both existing and newly established ORUs that it has approved, subject to the approval of the Chancellor or their designee, and availability of financial resources.
 Typically, appointments funded solely by ORU resources will be time limited to the life of an ORU, after which neither the ORU, nor ORED will be responsible for salary commitments for such appointments.